- Latin America

 Namibia has a dry and arid climate.
 During the months in which the ride runs, days tend to be warm to hot, with temperatures dropping to a few degrees overnight.

-An exciting itinerary, featuring true wilderness, spectacular landscapes and the possibility of seeing the Wild Horses.
+An exciting itinerary, featuring true wilderness, spectacular landscapes and the possibility of seeing the wild horses of the Namib.

 You may wish to consider extending your stay in Namibia.
 Perhaps viewing big game in Etosha National Park, or exploring the contrasting landscapes of Damaraland.